go-chassis/go-chassis-examples/README.md

 2.example of kubernetes and istio requires you run example in complicated environment that you must deploy yourself

-3.example of huawei cloud need you to register huawei cloud account to use
+3.example of huawei cloud,
+you need to register huawei cloud account to use https://www.huaweicloud.com/product/servicestage.html

 # Dependencies
-all of examples share same dependency management in go.mod
+all of examples share same dependency management in go.mod.

 before you start you must download all dependencies with go mod.